Birth control options

 A small tan colored adhesive square that sticks to the skin like a bandaid.
 The patch has estrogen and progestin.
 The medication is absorbed through the skin into the bloodstream.
 Each patch lasts for seven days, and you use three patches per month.

-There are several more types of birth control that would require an appointment in an office with the provider.
-We’re here to talk through all of options with you
+Besides these very popular types of contraception there are several more types of birth control. including some that would require an appointment in an office with the provider.
+We’re here to talk through all of options with you.